davidv171/Theatron/README.md

 1. Visit your repository location
 2. Create a new file called `oauth` this is the file name always.
 Put in your oauth key without the oauth: bit!
 This is very important if you want a follow list
 3. run  simplewatch`
-4. Hopefully, you did everything right, so itowed you a bunch of streamers you follow that are online, their viewers and their best possible quality!
+4. Hopefully, you did everything right, so it showed you a bunch of streamers you follow that are online, their viewers and their best possible quality!
 Look at ## Configuration for more
 5. Pick a streamer in your rofi menu using arrow keys,search bar + enter or clicking.
 6. Pick a quality(be careful, idly choosing 720p60 even if a streamer's maximum quality is 480p will not work.
 Ask streamlink.
 The safest is to use best/worst.
 That always works.
 7. Streamlink takes over.
 8. Tell me about bugs!
-This is a small, solo project and I appreciate any sort of bug reports, feature requests or even pull requests!
+This is a small, duo project and I appreciate any sort of bug reports, feature requests or even pull requests!

 ## Running the script

-This script contains 4 main parts.
-A notification script(runs in the background andould only notify you when a streamer is coming online) and the simplewatch script.
-That is the script thatows you the streamers you are following that are currently online.
-Both need a config file.
+This script contains 2 main parts.
+A notification script(runs in the background and would only notify you when a streamer is coming online) and the simplewatch script.
+That is the script that shows you the streamers you are following that are currently online.
+Simplewatch needs its own config, while pollingservice can be edited once(in the script itself) and then run with a "once" positional parameter or a number that serves as the interval at which polling is executed.

+`sh pollingservice once`

+Runs the script once, and displays the notification

+`sh pollingservice 5`

+Runs the script and checks every 5 seconds about who's online.
+The positional argument value of 300 would mean 5 minutes of wait time between each check.

 If you installed this through git, they have the example configs already.
+Make sure to edit them to your liking.

 If you don't know how Rofi works: